 If Cybersecurity Law is not a 100% match to what you pursue in your career, you may want to consider the Master of Science in Homeland Security and Crisis Management Law.

 In this program, you will learn about the laws and policies that shape emergency preparation and response, crises management, public health response, homeland security, and counterterrorism.
-This program also addresses cybersecurity concepts within the larger context of homeland security framework.
+This program also addresses cybersecurity concepts within the larger context of the homeland security framework.

-The world in which we live is beyond mere theory of facing risk of terrorist attacks or pandemic outbreaks.
+The world in which we live is beyond mere theory of facing the risk of terrorist attacks or pandemic outbreaks.
 We know these risks exist and need to be mitigated and planned for to ensure the safety of the people.

-Both programs in cybersecurity as well as homeland security and crisis management are taught by experts with many years of experience.
+Both programs in cybersecurity, as well as homeland security and crisis management, are taught by experts with many years of experience.
 Not only will you have a chance to interact with professors and experts who have worked in these fields, but you will also be required to complete a capstone project as part of the program.
 The capstone allows you to take concepts learned and apply them in a practical way.

 If you want to impact your career positively, the learning never ends.
-Maryland Carey Law’s online programs are the first of its kind to be starting in 2017.
+Maryland Carey Law’s online programs are the first of their kind to be starting in 2017.
 If this is interesting for you, I strongly recommend you check it out.
 You can even attend a related webinar.
 Never stop learning!
 Want more information?